Trump Announces Resumption Of Talks With Taliban During Surprise Visit To Afghanistan

 There are currently 12,000 to 13,000 U.S. troops in Afghanistan.
 The president said he intends to bring that number down to 8,600 — or even lower.
 He campaigned in 2016 on a promise to bring troops home.

-"That day is coming and coming soon," he said on Thursday.
+"That day is coming and coming soon," he said Thursday.

+Ghani, too, addressed the gathered troops, thanking them for "defending United States security and our freedom."
+He also thanked Trump for the recent killing of Abu Bakr al-Baghdadi, the founder and longtime leader of the Islamic State.

+"People talked a lot about [Osama] bin Laden," Ghani told Trump onstage, "but what you did to eliminate al-Baghdadi — who was an organizer and not a talker — is a much greater accomplishment."

+At Bagram Air Field, Trump was greeted by Gen. Mark Milley, chairman of the Joint Chiefs of Staff.
+And when he took the stage for his brief address, he got a rousing welcome from a crowd of several thousand service men and women.

+Back home, the president faces questions over his role in the firing of Navy Secretary Richard Spencer over how Spencer handled a case involving a SEAL accused of war crimes.
+He has also come under fire from his own party about his decision to pull U.S. troops from Syria — though some troops continue to work in Syria.

-The trip came as the president faces an ongoing impeachment inquiry at home.
-Next week, the House Judiciary Committee will hold its first hearing on whether to pursue articles of impeachment against the president over his pressuring of Ukraine to pursue political investigations while holding up nearly $400 million in security aid to the country.
+Meanwhile, Trump is also mired in an ongoing impeachment inquiry.
+Next week, the House Judiciary Committee will hold its first hearing on whether to pursue articles of impeachment against the president for his pressure campaign against Ukraine.
+Trump wanted the country to pursue political investigations, while holding up nearly $400 million in security aid.

-The Trump administration has also come under fire from his own party about his decision to pull U.S. troops from Syria.
-He also continues to face questions over his role in the firing of Navy Secretary Richard Spencer over his handling of a case involving a SEAL accused of war crimes.
+Trump's visit is part of a long tradition of presidents visiting U.S. troops over the holidays.
+President George W. Bush served Thanksgiving turkey to soldiers in Iraq in 2003, and President Obama drew cheers when he told troops there it was time for Iraqis to "take responsibility for their country."

+Last year, on the day after Christmas, Trump also visited Iraq, where he took photos with servicemen and women wearing red "Make America Great Again" caps.